stevenrobertson/sd-docs/report/color_and_log_scale.md

 \end{figure}

 Using the HSV model (Figure \ref{hsvmodel}) provides a simple way of representing the color space and describing the relationship between them.
 The calculations also require little computation.
 However, one of the major drawbacks is that the model gives no insight into color production or manipulation.

+###Hue
+\label{huesection}

+The term *hue* refers to the pure spectrum of colors and is one of the fundamental properties of a color.
+The unique hues are red, yellow, green, and blue.
+Other hues are defined relative to these.
+Looking at a spectrum of light (such as the rainbow) would represent the spectrum of hues.

 ###Gamma and Gamma Correction